hashmatter/p3lib/specs/p3lib-sphinx-specs.md

 `p3lib-sphinx` implements the sphinx packet format as defined by [1].
-This package implements the data structures and primitives for creating, relaying and verifying sphinx packets for onion routing and mix-networks.:w
+This package implements the data structures and primitives for creating, relaying and verifying sphinx packets for onion routing and mix-networks.

 ## Protocol overview